 Analyze average rates for liability-only and comprehensive coverage levels in the following table.

 |Location||Liability-Only||Comprehensive — $1,000 Deductible||Comprehensive — $500 Deductible|

-Put simply, a no-fault insurance laws system requires that drivers carry their own protection.
+A no-fault insurance laws system requires drivers to carry their own protection.
 When an accident happens, no matter who is at fault, your own insurance foots the bill.
-Each driver takes care of his or herself, and theoretically, the chances of someone suing or raising a hissy fit over culpability are lessened.
+Each driver takes care of their own damages, theoretically reducing the chances of a party suing over culpability.
 As a bonus, it guarantees every driver immediate medical treatment in the event of an accident.